Navigating Your Dog’s Adulthood: What To Expect In Months 7-8

 Reproductive Maturity

 In months 7-8, it's important to consider the reproductive maturity of your dog.
 If you haven't already done so, this is the ideal time to consult your vet about spaying or neutering.
-Not only does it prevent unwanted litters, but it also eliminates the risk of certain reproductive-related .
+Not only does it prevent unwanted litters, but it also eliminates the risk of certain reproductive-related health issues.
 Your vet will guide you on the best timing for the procedure based on your dog's breed and overall health.

 Behavioral Changes